archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

 All of the abstract structures defined above are also **recursive objects.**
 Meaning that each is made from "smaller things that are exactly the same type as the big thing."
-Removing a node from a trees results in smaller trees, removing a character from a string results in a smaller string, etc...
+Removing a node from a tree results in smaller trees, removing a character from a string results in a smaller string, etc...